-ZM: I really just want people to know it’s not just me, I have an amazing team of six people.
+ZM: I really just want people to know it’s not just me, I have an amazing team of six people running for city councillor and borough councillor positions.
 We’re running for city councillor positions that are absolutely incredible.
 I’m happy to give back to my community and get involved.

 As somebody who studied political science and philosophy, getting involved in your policy, getting involved in your city and the people who are there and giving back is important.
 If I could do that, that’s great.
 I’m not afraid of the criticism.
 I’m not afraid of people saying, “Well, you’re a bar guy, you should stick to bars!”
 I don’t consider myself a “bar guy” — I consider myself a young, successful entrepreneur.

 MW: If anything, you’ve built a brand around an essence of exclusivity that everyone wants to be a part of that was worked so well.

 ZM: I want to be inclusive, that’s something that we’ve been trying to do at Saintwoods for a long time.
 If you’re trying to bring a positive energy, if you’re a nice person, you’re allowed to come to our parties.
 It doesn’t matter if you’re rich, if you’re cool, just come to the party and be a part of the community.

 That’s something that we need to start doing more of in politics: inviting young people to get involved, inviting some of those fringe elements, inviting people who maybe before felt like, “Politics is above me, I can’t get involved in that, I’m just a kid!”
 That’s not the case, a city is best run when everyone who lives in there is being well-represented and are given opportunities to voice their opinions and concerns.
 I’m really hoping I could do a good job of representing my constituents that way.